Netflix to pay Comcast for faster speeds

 With more than 44 million subscribers throughout the world, Netflix has been making an effort to connect directly with broadband Internet providers.
 It has struck similar deals with Cablevision and Cox, though Netflix did not pay for these connections.

-The arrangement with Netflix comes on the heels of Comcast's agreement to buy Time Warner Cable for $45 billion, a deal that will draw the scrutiny of U.S. antitrust enforcers.
+The arrangement with Netflix comes on the heels of Comcast's agreement to buy Time Warner Cable for $45 billion (27 billion pounds), a deal that will draw the scrutiny of U.S. antitrust enforcers.

 The combined company would have a near 30 percent share of the U.S. pay television market, as well as be the major provider of broadband Internet access.